Discovery of the soft electronic modes of the trimeron order in magnetite: Materials and correspondence

 \subsubsection{A. Second data set of the pump fluence dependence}

-In Fig.~\ref{fig:FigS7}a, we provide a second data set of the fluence dependence of the pump-induced THz electric field ($\Delta E$) at 7 K. Though the oscillations show slight differences compared to those in Fig.~\ref{fig:Fig2}b, the qualitative behavior is the same, specifically the softening of the mode energies (Fig.~\ref{fig:FigS7}b) and the initial linear rise in the amplitude of the modes followed by a decrease towards the critical fluence, as well as a crossing of the amplitudes of the two modes (Fig.~\ref{fig:FigS7}c).
+In Fig.~\ref{fig:FigS8}a, we provide a second data set of the fluence dependence of the pump-induced terahertz electric field ($\Delta E$) at 7 K. Though the oscillations show slight differences compared to those in Fig.~\ref{fig:Fig2}b in the main text, the qualitative behavior is the same, specifically the softening of the mode energies (Fig.~\ref{fig:FigS8}b) and the initial linear rise in the amplitude of the modes followed by a decrease towards the critical fluence, as well as a crossing of the amplitudes of the two modes (Fig.~\ref{fig:FigS8}c).